SDP-data/YOLO-object-detection/README.md

 This project demonstrates object detection using a pretrained YOLOv8 model from Ultralytics.

-The model identifies multiple objects in an image, generates bounding boxes and provides confidence scores for each prediction.
+The model identifies multiple objects in an image, generates bounding boxes, and provides confidence scores for each prediction.

 ## Technologies